Flowering Plants Non Flowering Plants

 Evolutionary Significance: A Journey Through Time

 The evolutionary history of flowering and non-flowering plants reveals a fascinating story of adaptation and diversification.
 Non-flowering plants represent the more ancient lineages, while flowering plants evolved later and rapidly diversified, becoming the dominant plant group on Earth.
-The emergence of flowers and fruits was a pivotal evolutionary innovation that dramatically enhanced reproductive success, enabling angiosperms to colonize a wider range of habitats and outcompete other plant groups.
+The emergence of flowers and fruits was a critical evolutionary innovation that dramatically enhanced reproductive success, enabling angiosperms to colonize a wider range of habitats and outcompete other plant groups.

 Frequently Asked Questions (FAQs)